Valid for versions 100 through the latest version

 The following versions of MariaDB are available:

-On CloudLinux 6, MariaDB 10.5 is only available using the MySQL Governor packages.
+- On CloudLinux 6, MariaDB 10.5 and later versions are only available using the MySQL Governor packages.
 For more information, read the CloudLinux documentation.

 Upgrade or reinstall MySQL or MariaDB